 Digital Market Outlook projects that the number of people from Europe using online food delivery services will reach 96.9 million by the year 2024.
 And that’s just Europe!
-Can you imagine the online food ordering and delivery system scene on a global scale?
+Can you imagine the online food delivery ordering and delivery system scene on a global scale?
 It’s surely massive and ever-increasing because of various factors.
+A lot has changed consumer perception towards online food ordering and delivery services.
 One of them currently being the Covid-19 pandemic.
 Even though it feels as if consumers are forced into moving towards dine-in options, that’s not the only case.
 Consumers are preferring to opt for this option because home delivery services are easier and hassle-free than the traditional dining-out scenario.

 Why are an online food ordering and delivery system necessary for your restaurant/food business?

-The first benefit of setting up an online food ordering and delivery system for your business is that you can easily update your restaurant or food business menu whenever you would like.
-This means that you can scrape off an item from the menu if it becomes unavailable or even if you wish to exchange it with another one item that’s more popular among your customers!
+The first benefit of setting up an online food delivery website designed for ordering and delivery systems for your business is that you can easily update your restaurant or food business menu whenever you would like.
+This means that you can scrape off an item from the menu if it becomes unavailable or even if you wish to exchange it with another item that’s more popular among your customers!

 The second benefit is that you gain direct revenue when customers order from your website.
 According to Statista, restaurants managing their own deliveries generate at least $184.18 per customer.
 This is definitely more compared to the cut of revenue your food business pays to third party services or food portals.
 Preoday, a London-based provider of digital ordering technology, even revealed that 70% of UK consumers prefer to order directly from a restaurant rather than any third party services.
 That’s why creating your own online ordering and delivery system for your restaurant becomes extremely important.

-Lastly, it does wonders for your sales because one of the greatest assets of having an online food ordering and delivery system is that it allows you to grow your bottom line.
+Lastly, it does wonders for your sales because one of the greatest assets of having an online whole food ordering and delivery system is that it allows you to grow your bottom line.
 According to TouchBistro’s 2019 Annual Restaurant Report, restaurants with online ordering and delivery services have seen an increase of up to 20% in their sales.
-This is because online ordering and delivery help cover up the lost income from when there are very few customers coming in to dine at your restaurant.
+This is because a food delivery without minimum order help cover up the lost income from when there are very few customers coming in to dine at your restaurant.
 Eating at home has become the new fad which is why online food delivery is expected to supersize to $200 billion by 2025!

 Some Delivery-related issues faced by Food Businesses